jonascrevecoeur/terraform-provider-azuresql/internal/services/fabricworkspace/fabricworkspace_data_source.md

 ### Argument reference
 The following arguments are supported:

-- `name` (Required, String) Name of the Fabric workspace.
-This is the value in the url preceeding `.datawarehouse.pbidedicated.windows.net`
+- `endpoint` (Required, String) SQL endpoint of the Fabric workspace.
+This is the value in the connection string preceeding `.datawarehouse.fabric.microsoft.com`

 ### Attributes Reference
 In addition to the arguments listed above, the following read only attributes are exported: